 This College Has a Low Freshman Retention Rate

 You have to make it past freshman year in order to graduate.
 With only 56.0% of students staying on to become sophomores, Alderson Broaddus College has among the worst freshman retention rates in the country.

-If this demographic does not represent you, then you might want to ask Alderson Broaddus College about graduation rates for other more appropriate groups of students.
+If you are not a "First-Time / Full-Time Undergraduate Degree Seeker" then you will want to ask Alderson Broaddus College about graduation rates for other more appropriate groups of students.

-Alderson Broaddus College performs on average when it comes to the 29.9% percent of students they graduate on time (two or four years depending on the degree) and performs at a similarly average rate when it comes to their overall graduation rate of 45.2%.
+Alderson Broaddus College performs on average when it comes to the 29.9% percent of first-time / full-time students they graduate on time (two or four years depending on the degree) and performs at a similarly average rate when it comes to their overall graduation rate of 45.2%.

 54.8% of students at Alderson Broaddus College failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.